openelections/docs/MetadataEntryScreencast.md

 ## Metadata Entry Screencast

-This screencast, in two parts, walks you through the process of identifying the relevant election results data on a stateboard of election's web site, and entering it into the OpenElections project admin.
+This screencast, in two parts, walks you through the process of identifying the relevant election results data on a state board of election's web site, and entering it into the OpenElections project admin.

 ### Part One - Identifying the Metadata